bondxue/NLP-for-Finance/README.md

-## PART 2: Sentiment Analysis with Neural Networks
+## Project 2: Sentiment Analysis with Neural Networks

 In this part, I have built deep learning model to classify the sentiment of messages from [StockTwits](https://stocktwits.com/), a social network for investors and traders.
 My model is able to predict if any particular message is positive or negative.
 From this, I am able to generate a signal of the public sentiment for various ticker symbols.